When is local search both effective and efficient?: Effectiveness from smooth to semismooth fitness landscapes

 \begin{proposition}[Hammer et al.\textcite{completelyUnimodal}, and Kaznatcheev \textcite{evoPLS}] A semismooth fitness landscape has only one local (thus global) peak at $x^*$ and given any initial assignment $x^0$, there exists an ascent to $x^*$ of Hamming distance (i.e., length $\leq n$). \end{proposition}

-Unlike smooth landscapes, however, not all ascents in semismooth fitness landscapes are short.
+Unlike smooth landscapes, however, not all ascents in semismooth fitness landscapes are short, and finding and following a short ascent is not easy.
 The Klee-Minty cube~\cite{KM72} is a construction of a semismooth fitness landscape on $\{0,1\}^n$ with an ascent of length $2^n - 1$.
-As for local search algorithms, constructions exists such that semismooth landscapes are not tractable in polynomial time by various popular local search algorithms including \lang{SteepestAscent}~\cite{fittestHard3,fittestHard2,evoPLS}, \lang{RandomAscent}~\cite{randomFitter2,randomFitter1}, \lang{RandomFacet}~\cite{randomFacetBound}, jumping rules~\cite{LongJump}, and many others.
+As for local search algorithms, constructions exists such that semismooth landscapes are not tractable in polynomial time by various popular ascent-following local search algorithms including \lang{SteepestAscent}~\cite{fittestHard3,fittestHard2,evoPLS}, \lang{RandomAscent}~\cite{randomFitter2,randomFitter1}, \lang{RandomFacet}~\cite{randomFacetBound}, jumping rules~\cite{LongJump}, and many others.
 Thus, local search is not efficient on \emph{all} semismooth fitness landscapes.
-We have to look for subclasses of semismooth fitness landscapes.
+So we start our search for single-peaked landscapes that are efficient-for-many local search algorithms by looking for natural subclasses of semismooth fitness landscapes.